-“How are you able to afford traveling to Japan so much?
+Save Money for Travel: “How are you able to afford to travel to Japan so much?
 I hear it’s so expensive there!”
-These are questions I’ve been asked many times over.
-I always say there are easy things you can do to cut travel expenses, such as stay in hostels, eat at casual restaurants, or cook your own meals.
-I also say that I’ve become the kind of person that rarely gets manicures, has cut cable TV out of my life and also renegotiates my internet bill every year.
-There’s a lot that goes on behind the scenes in order to make my travel goals a reality.
-My mom loves to use this Vietnamese euphemism “don’t spend money like running water”, which I think we can all take a note from.
+These are questions we’ve been asked many times over.
+Cutting down travel expenses can be achieved easily by opting for hostels, casual restaurants, or cooking your own meals.
+There’s a lot that goes on behind the scenes in order to make our travel goals a reality.

-Start with ground truth.
+Start with the ground truth.
 What are you spending?

 Understanding your spending history will help you uncover certain “weaknesses” in your habits.
 Are you spending more than 20% of your income on dining out?
 Are your fixed costs (rent, mortgage, car payments, insurance, phone bills, etc.) eating up a majority of your paycheck?
 Are you spending more than you even have and going into debt every month?
 Once you are armed with your own ground truth, you’ll be able to create a specific strategy for yourself to save money fast.